stewthestew/run/README.md

 # Runit
 Run it like no tomorrow.

+Runit is a dead simple project running utility.

 ## Usage
 First you need to create a `.runit` file in the root of your project.
 The `.runit` file is a simple text file that contains a list of commands and an identifier.